Nucleartaxi/crimson-code-hackathon-2023/README.md

 # Crimson Code Hackathon 2023 -- vimus
 ## Overview
-A TUI vim-inspired keyboard-centric youtube-enabled minimalist music player.
+A minimalist keyboard-centric TUI music player.
 Seamlessly supports playing both local files and streaming youtube audio.
-Use the keyboard to quickly navigate all features, no mouse required.
+Use the keyboard to quickly navigate all functions, no mouse required.

 ### Features:
 - Play local music files directly from your filesystem